 “The most important quality for an investor is temperament, not intellect… You need a temperament that neither derives great pleasure from being with the crowd or against the crowd.”

 Now you can buy stocks online very easily.
 I personally setup a discount brokerage account with my local bank that allows me to trade stocks without leaving my home.
-If you’re satisfied to finally know how the stock market works and want to get started you can check out the best online stock brokers.
+You can take the time to search for the best stock brokers online.
+I personally use Questrade now because they make the entire process so simple.